paulmars/paulmars.github.com/_posts/2014-05-23-store-bitcoins-offline.md

 ## Recover your wallet

-In this part, we recreate your wallet using the passphrase from before.
+In this part, we recreate your wallet using the seed from before.

 1. Open Electrum up again.
 2. "Restore a wallet"
-3. Type in the pass passphrase from before.
+3. Type in the pass seed from before.
 You wrote it down right?
 4. Wait, and verify your coins are there.

 ## Conclusion (Warning!)